ARE YOU NEW?

 SweetWater Church is an evangelical church that uses the Bible as our guide for faith and practice.
 We are a self-governing autonomous church, sponsored by Bridge Church of Madisonville.
 In order to minister more effectively for local, state, and global missions, we maintain affiliations with Northshore Baptist Association, the Louisiana Baptist Convention, and the Southern Baptist Convention.

 • SweetWater Church meets at the Abita Springs Recreation Center in order to live out the values of simplicity and reproducibility.
 This helps us keep our expenses low so that we can put more of our resources into our mission of helping people find Christ and bring hope to the world.
-We value our relationship with the Abita Springs Recreation Center and hope to continue our partnership in the community.
+We value our relationship with the Abita Springs Recreation Center and our partnership in the community.

 • Feel free to wear what makes you feel the most comfortable — after all we meet in a gym!
 Most everyone dresses casually.
 Our pastor usually wears jeans and polo.